-2.5.1 Secure Transport Mode
+2.4.5 Secure Transport Mode

-Secure Transport Mode (STM) is a feature that allows the integrity of the module to be verified when the module is shipped from one location to another or placed in storage.
+Secure Transport Mode (STM) allows the integrity of the module to be verified when the module is shipped from one location to another or placed in storage.

 When a module is placed in to STM, a random string and a fingerprint of the internal state of the module is output from the module.
 The fingerprint is a SHA-256 digest of the random string, a randomly generated nonce, module CSPs, firmware, module configuration information and non-volatile memory.
-The nonce is stored in the HSE-BBRAM that is erased in response to tamper detection envelope penetration, an External Event, Decommision signal and EFP violations.
+The nonce is stored in the HSE-BBRAM that is erased in response to an External Event, Decommission signal and EFP violations.

 While in STM, the module is in a reduced mode of operation which only allows the module to be taken out of STM.
-If the module has been initialized, only the HSM Security Officer can put the modules into STM and take it out of STM.
+If the module has been initialized, only the HSM Security Officer can put the module into STM and take it out of STM.
 If the HSM is in a zeroized state, only the public user can put the module into STM and take it out of STM.

 The module can be taken out of STM by entering the random user string.
 The module will recalculate and output the fingerprint.
-It is the operator's responsibility to verify that the fingerprint ouput matches the fingerprint initially output when the module was put in to STM.
+It is the operator's responsibility to verify that the fingerprint output matches the fingerprint initially output when the module was put in to STM.

-2.5.2 Fault Tolerance
+2.4.6 Fault Tolerance